brityoungmann/CausalDAGSummarization/README.md

 The core algorithm is implemented in the `Greedy.py` file.
 To run the code, follow the example usage in `Main.py` or explore the examples provided in the `Examples.py` file.

+In the `Main.py` file, you'll find examples of calls for generating summary causal DAGs using the Random, Brute-Force, and K-Snap baselines.

+In the  `Examples.py` file, you will find the input causal DAGs examined in our paper.

 ## How It Works